The TouringPlans.com web site is the definitive source for all Ultimate Touring Plan information.

 - For an Ultimate Touring Plan to be considered complete, you must experience all "core attractions" (defined above) that are not under formal refurbishment.
 In addition, you may experience "bonus attractions" (also defined above) such as unscheduled performances, additional rides on Main Street Vehicles, and character greetings.
 The TouringPlans.com web site contains the definitive list of core and bonus attractions, see here.

 - Your tour starts with the first attraction (usually a welcome show) you experience after passing through an entrance turnstile and ends when the final show of the day is finished or when you complete all attractions and reach the designated stop location (whichever happens first).
 See Stop Locations section below.

 - All admission media used must convey no special privileges beyond tickets available to the general public, and only one ticket may be used per person.
 You may use either FASTPASS or FastPass+ (but not both).
-VIP front-of-the-line passes, Bob Iger name badges, guest assistance cards, unlimited FASTPASS tickets, and any other mechanisms to bypass lines are not permitted.
+VIP front-of-the-line passes, Bob Iger name badges, Disability Access System cards, unlimited FASTPASS tickets, and any other mechanisms to bypass lines are not permitted.

 - Use of Extra Magic Hours is permitted.

-- Any FASTPASS tickets used must be obtained by you, using your ticket, on the day that you complete the tour.
+- Any FASTPASS tickets used must be obtained by you, using your ticket (and only your single ticket), on the day that you complete the tour.